sillsdev/ptx2pdf/docs/documentation/ptx2pdf-faq.md

 ### How can I set a \FontSize relative to the size of the text

-Use `\FontScale` instead of `\FontSize`  (if `\FontScale` is defined, then `\FontSize` will be quietly ignored).
+Use `\FontScale` instead of `\FontSize`  (if `\FontScale` is defined, then `\FontSize` will be quietly ignored, for character styles).
 The value may be a float, thus `\FontScale 0.8`, for example.

-With `\riskyscalefontfalse` ptx2pdf macros will interpret a \FontScale relative to the size of the \p font.
-This should be boring and always work.
-If `\riskyscalefontrue`, the font size it is scaled as being a multiplier against the current font size of the text the style is being processed.
+The font size  is scaled as being a multiplier against the current font size of the text the style is being processed.

 The following is an example of a smallcaps character style: